Megan Is Missing: Plot

-Megan Stewart and Amy Herman are 14-year-old best friends who vanished in January 2007.
-Investigators assembled web-chat videos, home movies, and news reports chronicling their disappearances to bring awareness to the importance of online safety for children.
-Megan is a high school honors student who is popular amongst her peers.
-However, as seen in web footage on January 2, she has a dysfunctional relationship with her mother and drug addiction.
-Amy is reluctant to let go of her childhood (as seen through her adoration of stuffed toys) and has a healthy relationship with her parents.
-Despite her close friendship with Megan, Amy is a target of bullying.
+14-year-old Megan Stewart went missing on January 14, 2007; her best friend, Amy Herman, went missing three weeks later.
+A narrator unidentified to the audience has assembled web-chat videos, home movies, and news reports, ostensibly chronicling their disappearances to bring awareness to the importance of online safety for children.

+Despite their close friendship, the two girls share little in common.
+Megan is a popular high school honors student, but she also has a dysfunctional relationship with her mother, a reckless and promiscuous sex life and a drug addiction.
+Amy, on the other hand, has a healthy relationship with her parents, is still a virgin and enjoys stuffed toys.

-To help her fit in, Megan invites her to a rave party she's attending to celebrate Amy's upcoming birthday.
-From footage found the night of the party, Amy is visibly uncomfortable and gets assaulted when she refuses to have sex with one of the men attending.
-Amy walks in on Megan performing oral sex on the party's host in exchange for drugs, leaving her shocked.
-While video chatting, Megan apologizes for the bad experience.
-On Amy's birthday, she records a video diary on her new camera of her and Megan.
-Megan relates her life story to Amy and reveals that her stepfather is in prison for raping her at the age of nine.
-She explains that her hostile relationship with her mother is due to her never forgiving Megan for reporting him to authorities.
-Before she can cry, Amy quickly hugs and comforts her.
+This friendship does not exempt Amy from bullying by Megan's friends.
+To help her fit in, Megan invites Amy to a rave party for her upcoming birthday.
+Amy feels visibly uncomfortable and is slapped when she refuses the advances of one of the men attending.
+She also walks in on Megan performing oral sex on the party's host, which shocks her.
+She later vomits on Megan's bisexual friend Lexie while the latter is making out with another friend named Kathy.
+Megan apologizes to Amy for the bad experience and explains she first experienced oral sex at age 10 with a 17-year-old camp counselor.

+On her birthday, Amy records a video diary with Megan on her new camera.
+Megan reveals to Amy that her stepfather is in prison for raping her at the age of nine.
+Her mother resents her for reporting him to authorities, which leads to their hostile relationship.
+Amy quickly hugs and comforts Megan.